 An issue a manager may face is the family of the deceased employee requesting that the death not be disclosed as a suicide.
 A manager cannot ensure complete secrecy in this regard.

 Workplaces are notorious for information spreading through informal channels.
-Thus, despite managements best efforts, word may get passed around employees that the deceased took his or her own life.
+Thus, despite managements best efforts, the word may get passed around employees that the deceased took his or her own life.

 A manager can assure family members that all the best efforts will be taken to protect privacy, including the cause of death.
 An absolute promise cannot be made in that regard, however.